 - The Java classes or the Stub and Service interface implementations for the particular Web Service you want to invoke. - The Java classes for any user-defined XML Schema data types included in the WSDL file. - For JAX-RPC, the mapping deployment descriptor file which contains information about the mapping between the Java user-defined data types and their corresponding XML Schema types in the WSDL file.

 See Figure 2-1 for a visual description of where this element fits in the jwsc element hierarchy.
-See "Examples" on page 2-28 for examples of using the element.
+See Section 2.4.6, "Examples" for examples of using the element.